Starwarsfan2099/PyWinDbg/README.md

 `-x`: Hide the debugger after the first breakpoint.

 ### Other Files
-`build_pywindbg.bat`: Script to build an executable using pyinstaller.
+`build\build_pywindbg.bat`: Script to build an executable using pyinstaller.

-`build_pywindbg_xp.bat`: Script to build an executable using pyinstaller that supports Windows XP.
+`build\build_pywindbg_xp.bat`: Script to build an executable using pyinstaller that supports Windows XP.

-`build_buffer_overflow.bat`: Script to build an executable for `bufferOverflow.py` using pyinstaller.
+`build\build_buffer_overflow.bat`: Script to build an executable for `bufferOverflow.py` using pyinstaller.

-`build_dll.bat`: Script to build the `helloDLL.dll` included for injection.
+`build\build_dll.bat`: Script to build the `helloDLL.dll` included for injection.
 It must be ran from the Visual Studio Developer Command Prompt.

 `helloDLL.cpp`: Source for the compiled DLL included.